How to buy prescription medicines and other prescription products

 Incremental discount system

-Although the free pass only applies after you spend SEK 2,200, you receive incremental benefits when you spend a certain amount according to the discount system shown below.
-All children under the age of 18 in a family are counted together in a common high-cost threshold account.
+Although the free pass only applies after you spend SEK 2.600, you receive incremental benefits when you spend a certain amount according to the discount system shown below.

 The incremental discount system below shows the co-pay corresponding to certain medicine prices.
 The discount for each new purchase is based on the previous purchase.